-Christopher is fascinated with mans relation to nature and adopts a hardcore approach as he learns how to survive in the wild and make it to Alaska.
+Christopher is fascinated with man’s relation to nature and adopts a hardcore approach as he learns how to survive in the wild and make it to Alaska.
 This film is unbelievably philosophical; it kept me awake at night.
 Emile Hirsh’s acting is incredible and as the character shares his concepts of what is right and wrong about the world I wanted to jump out of my seat and scream “YES!”
 Note: The character’s behaviour and actions are very extreme, controversial and so are his opinions.
-In all honesty, I love people with extreme beliefs.
+In all honesty, I love people conviction.
 As long as you’re not hurting anyone and you’re living life according to your values, be yourself and make no apologies.

 I’m quite possibly going to get some hate mail for this.
 This post promised to introduce you to movies that make you want to travel and I’ve did that, however these films are travel related films that I was advised to watch, did watch-and really didn’t like: Before Sunrise/Before Sunset

-: First one is about a girl and a guy who hit it off on a train as they are backpacking through Europe.
+First one is about a girl and a guy who hit it off on a train as they are backpacking through Europe.
 They spend the night together, knowing in the morning they will go back to their own lives.
 The 2nd film is the sequel.
 The romantic storyline has so much potential but the acting is criminal and it drags, oh boy does it drag.
 The only time I felt like travelling during this film was when I felt the urge to fly to Paris, knock on French Actress Julie Delpy’s door and shout “Shut up, si vous plait.” .
 Under the Tuscan Sun: A recent divorcee buys an old house in Tuscany.
 Not enough views of Tuscany, and not deep enough to move you.
-I’ll never get them 2 hours back :P .Hostel 1 and 2: It’s just WRONG.
+I’ll never get them 2 hours back 😛 .Hostel 1 and 2: It’s just WRONG.
 So so wrong!
 Lost in Translation: I do want to visit Japan but not because of this film.
 Bill Murray is as dull as dishwater. *Note:* This is just my personal opinion.
-The majority of people seem to like these movies.
+The majority of people seem to like these movies, particularly the LIT.

 Eurotrip : Hilarious!
 “Scotty doesn’t know.”
 That’s all I’m going to say. .
 Y tu Mama Tambien: Young people getting into mischief on a road trip, very funny.
 Spanish speaking film with English subtitles.
 The Bucket List: Do you have one?
 You should, because life is meant to be abundant. .
 Avatar: Watch main man Sam Worthington’s character as he first steps foot on Pandora.
 This wide-eyed, child-like enthusiasm is reminiscent to how we feel when we first land in a foreign country.
 Plus, the blue alien woman is weirdly hot.